 Boron is considered one of the energy sources of the future.

-A report entitled “Potential Use of Boron for Energy Production and Storage” in Energy Sources remarked that boron and its compounds are considered “as most promising candidates to be used as hydrogen storage and production material”.
+A report entitled “Potential Use of Boron for Energy Production and Storage” in Energy Sources remarked that boron and its compounds are considered “as most promising candidates to be used as hydrogen storage and production material.”

 The importance of boron increases for hydrogen and fuel cell energy technologies.
-Hydrogen can be produced by sodium borohydride giving no harmful by-products.
+Hydrogen can be produced by sodium borohydride, giving no harmful by-products.

-Sodium borohydride is widely used in purification chemicals, cellulose bleaching, cleaning of metal surfaces, precious metal recovery in metal surface treatment, cleaning of heavy metals from wastewaters, apart from being a widely preferred product in electronic devices, vehicles, and electric/heat production plants, fuel cells used for military and civil purposes.
+Sodium borohydride is widely used in purification chemicals, cellulose bleaching, cleaning of metal surfaces, precious metal recovery in metal surface treatment, and cleaning of heavy metals from wastewaters, apart from being a widely preferred product in electronic devices, vehicles, and electric/heat production plants, fuel cells used for military and civil purposes.

 There is more.
 Boron’s utility has been found in nuclear plants too.

 About 80% of the cost of existing nuclear plants is for the steam plant that converts about one-third of the heat to electricity and disposes of the left as waste heat to a nearby body of water.
-The Renewable Energy World has reported that several private companies have broken away from the military-industrial domination of government-supported energy research to develop inherently safe, nuclear reactions that produce electricity directly and produce no neutrons.
+The Renewable Energy World has reported that several private companies have broken away from the military-industrial domination of government-supported energy research to develop inherently safe nuclear reactions that produce electricity and no neutrons.

 Tri-Alpha is developing a device that will fire two balls of lightning (plasmoids) into each other to fuse boron and hydrogen.
 Boron fusion produces only safe, non-radioactive helium as a product.